The Graph Laplacian: Spectral Graph Theory Explained Simply

 ✅ Key Takeaways

-• Eigenvalues = graph frequencies; eigenvectors = graph Fourier modes.
+- Eigenvalues \(\lambda_i\) = graph frequencies; eigenvectors \(u_i\) = graph Fourier modes.
 Small eigenvalues = smooth signals.

-• The number of zero eigenvalues = number of connected components; λ₂ measures overall connectivity.
+- The multiplicity of eigenvalue \(0\) = the number of connected components; \(\lambda_2\) measures overall connectivity.